Course Start Date

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a part time, on campus course.
+This is a part-time combination course.
 You must attend approximately 6 hours of class.
-You may also be required to complete approximately 2-4 hours of additional study.
+You may also be required to complete approximately 2 to 4 hours of additional study.
 This additional study could include private study, work placements and research.

-The course will run 1-2 days a week for 1 year.
+The course will run 1 days a week for 36 weeks, plus 1 evenings per week plus a Saturday workshop once a term.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services